Boston, Massachusetts

 Cambridge Lithuanian sites

-Previously other Boston conurbation areas had their Lithuanian churches as well.
-Immaculate Conception church of Cambridge (432 Windsor Street) has been built in 1913 and has been recently transformed into "affordable housing" by the "Just a Start Corporation".
+Previously, other Boston conurbation areas had their Lithuanian churches as well.
+Immaculate Conception church of Cambridge (432 Windsor Street) has been built in 1913.
+Despite still being a major Lithuanian hub, the church was closed in 2004 and transformed into "affordable housing" by the "Just a Start Corporation".
 This corporation acquired the building in 2007.
 A municipal commission formed in 2009 deemed it to be of great significance as an example of Mission Style / Arts and Crafts (created by famous Maginnis and Walsh company) and for its possible inspirations in the Gothic architecture of Lithuania.
-It asked not to alter facades (was unaltered) and not to remove religious references where possible (crosses were however removed and frescoes whitened); for complying the building got a Cambridge Historical Commission's „Preservation award 2013“.
+It asked not to alter facades and not to remove religious references where possible (crosses were however removed and frescoes whitened); for complying the building got a Cambridge Historical Commission's „Preservation award 2013“.
 The owners were, however, given a free hand in the interior which was entirely changed.

 The Immaculate Conception Lithuanian church in Cambridge

-The main surviving Lithuanian artwork is the rather impressive Virgin Mary hos-relief over the entrance, that includes prie-modern Lithuanian words „Lietuviu Rymo Kataliku Bažnyčia Nekalto Panos Marijos prasidejimo“ („Lithuanian Roman Catholic Church of Immaculate Conception).
-The church‘s Lithuanian roots are also mentioned in its cornerstone.
+The main surviving Lithuanian artwork is the rather impressive Virgin Mary relief over the entrance, that includes prie-modern Lithuanian words „Lietuviu Rymo Kataliku Bažnyčia Nekalto Panos Marijos prasidejimo“ („Lithuanian Roman Catholic Church of Immaculate Conception).
+The church‘s Lithuanian roots (and its first Lithuanian pastor Krasnickas) are also mentioned in its cornerstone.

 Lithuanian hos-relief on the Cambridge church of Immaculate Conception